 Where the convicted person is a director of a company or a partner at a firm, the person shall be disqualified from holding the position of director or partner in that company or firm and any other company or partnership in Kenya for not more than ten years.

 Any person other than a natural person who is convicted of bribery shall be disqualified from transacting business with the national or county governments in Kenya for a period of ten years after conviction (Section 18 Bribery Act).

 13) Are deferred prosecution agreements (DPAs) or other similar settlement mechanisms available?

 There is no express provision in the Kenyan legal framework that provides for DPAs.
 However, the EACC can issue an undertaking not to issue criminal proceedings against a person who has given full disclosure of all material facts relating to past corrupt conduct and economic crimes (including bribery) and has voluntarily paid or refunded all the property acquired through the corruption or economic crime as well as paying for all the losses associated with the same.
 The undertaking shall be registered in court (Section 56B, AECA).

-The Kenyan legal regime also allows for plea agreements where the accused person or entity may plead guilty to a bribery offence in exchange for a lesser/more lenient charge.
-The discussions shall be with the prosecutor (Section 137A, Criminal Procedure Code, Chapter 75, Laws of Kenya).
+The Kenyan legal regime also allows for plea agreements where the accused person or entity may plead guilty to a bribery offense in exchange for a lesser/more lenient charge.
+The discussion shall be with the prosecutor (Section 137A, Criminal Procedure Code, Chapter 75, Laws of Kenya).